Gizzy Gig Guide

 ■ The Father

-Anthony Hopkins and Olivia Colman star in a drama about a father who refuses help.
+Anthony Hopkins and Olivia Colman star in a drama about a father who needs help but refuses it.

 ■ Dream Horse

-True story of racehorse Dream Alliance, bred by a small-town Welsh bartender (Toni Collette) and raised with the help of weekly contributions from the meagre earnings of friends.
+True story of racehorse Dream Alliance, bred by a small-town Welsh bartender and raised with the help of weekly contributions from the meagre earnings of friends.

 ■ The Conjuring: The Devil Made Me Do It